BLOG

 Benefits of Nickel-Plated Casings

-If you’re in the market for more ammo, you might be considering nickel-plated brass cases, or you might want to add nickel-plating to existing brass ammo cases.
+If you are in the market for more ammo, you might be considering nickel-plated brass cases, or you might want to add nickel-plating to existing brass ammo cases.
 There are a few benefits of choosing nickel-plated casings:

 • Corrosion resistance: A common complaint people have about brass cases is that over time, the metal starts to corrode, producing green spots called verdigris.
 Applying a nickel coating to the brass stops corrosion, as the nickel barrier completely envelops the brass.